fMeow/arangors/README.md

 ## TODO

+- (Done) Milestone 0.1.x

+Synchronous connection based on `reqwest` and full features AQL query.

+- (WIP) Milestone 0.2.x

-The next step is to fill the unimplemented API in `Connection`, `Database`, `Collection` and `Document`.
+Fill the unimplemented API in `Connection`, `Database`, `Collection` and `Document`.

+In this stage, all operations available for database, collection and document should be implemented.

+- Milestone 0.3.x

-And then the API related to graph, index and user management.
+Provides the API related to graph, index and user management.

-Personally speaking, with connection and AQL query, `arangors` can satisfy most users.
+- Milestone 0.4.x

+Abandon `reqwest` and implement asynchronous version using `hyper`.
+And the synchronous version is just a wrapper around async version just like the design of `reqwest`.

 ## Glance